golang/vscode-go/docs/settings.md

 Complete functions with their parameter signature, excluding the variable types.
 Use `gopls.usePlaceholders` when using the language server.

 Default: `false`
+### `go.useDlvDap`

+Use the Go debug adapter implemented in "delve".
+This debug adapter is still experimental.

+Default: `false`
 ### `go.useGoProxyToCheckForToolUpdates (deprecated)`

 Use `go.toolsManagement.checkForUpdates` instead.